 Now we come to the Lord's third response:

-Neither do men put new wine into old bottles: else the bottles break, and the wine runneth out, and the bottles perish: but they put new wine into new bottles, and both are preserved (Matthew 9:17).
+Nor do they put new wine into old wineskins, or else the wineskins break, the wine is spilled, and the wineskins are ruined.
+But they put new wine into new wineskins, and both are preserved (Matthew 9:17 NKJV).

-The "old bottles" were the Pharisees.
+The "old wineskins" were the Pharisees.
 Jesus was telling us that they were not about to receive the baptism of the Holy Ghost, the new wine.
-Instead, the new bottles, believers, would be filled with the Holy Ghost.
+Instead, the new wineskins, believers, would be filled with the Holy Ghost.
 And we know that is true when He proclaimed at the great day of the feast:

 If any man thirst, let him come unto me, and drink.
 He that believeth on me, as the scripture hath said, out of his belly shall flow rivers of living water.
 (But this spake he of the Spirit, which they that believe on him should receive: for the Holy Ghost was not yet given; because that Jesus was not yet glorified) (John 7:37,38,39).